Sanity Simulations for Saliency Methods: Methods

 \subsection{Types of Simple and Complex Model Reasoning}

-We are interested in evaluating the performance of saliency methods in capturing both simple and complex model reasoning, where the complexity of reasoning is defined based on whether the model relies on a single or multiple regions of the image.
-We next describe three different ways in which a model may exhibit simple or complex reasoning, with the different settings characterized by the model's reliance on the true set of features ($X$) and/or the set of spurious features ($F$).
+We are interested in evaluating the performance of saliency methods in capturing both simple and complex model reasoning, where the complexity of reasoning is defined based on whether the model relies on a \textit{single} or \textit{multiple} regions of the image.
+We next describe three different ways in which a model may exhibit simple or complex reasoning characterized by the model's reliance on the true set of features ($X$) and/or the set of spurious features ($F$).

 Consider the model trained to detect a baseball bat from Figure~\ref{fig:pipeline}.
-The model may correctly rely on the true set of features corresponding to the bat in the image, without relying on spurious features like the glove or the person.
+The model may correctly rely on the true set of features (e.g. the bat), without relying on spurious features (e.g. the glove or the hitter).
 We denote models that exhibit no reliance on spurious features as the \textit{No-Reliance (NR)} setting (Figure~\ref{fig:types}, left).
-Another model could instead learn to predict the existence of the bat solely from the existence of the glove and the person, thus fully relying on spurious features, a setting we call \textit{Full-Reliance (FR)} (Figure~\ref{fig:types}, middle).
+Another model could instead depend on the existence of the glove and the hitter, thus fully relying on spurious features, a setting we call \textit{Full-Reliance (FR)} (Figure~\ref{fig:types}, middle).
 Finally, the model may rely on both the true and the spurious sets of features (Figure~\ref{fig:types} right), a setting we denote as \textit{Conditional-Reliance (CR)}.
-For instance, a model may learn to rely on the glove only when the person is present, but otherwise on the bat itself for the prediction.
+For instance, a model may learn to rely on the glove only when the hitter is present, but otherwise on the bat itself for the prediction.